Documentary poetry

 Earlier poets

-Charles Reznikoff - Testimony; Holocaust Muriel Rukeyser - The Book of the Dead (annotated edition in EMU's Muriel Rukeyser archive) William Carlos Williams - Paterson Interviews and Blog Posts
+Charles Reznikoff - Testimony; Holocaust Muriel Rukeyser - The Book of the Dead (annotated edition in EMU's Muriel Rukeyser archive) William Carlos Williams - Paterson C.D.
+Wright - One Big Self project with photographer Deborah Luster - poems based on interviews with inmates in Louisiana prisons.
+Related essay and recordings available, as well as video about photographer's choice of medium to evoke tin types.
+Three poems on publisher's site under "read and share a poem from this book."
+Interviews and Blog Posts

-Against Explanation - post by Tarfia Faizullah on Harriet (2015) Where Physics, Poetry, and Politics Meet - A. Van Jordan talks with Anna Clark of Isak Natasha Trethewey on NPR's Fresh Air Essays and Research Statements
+Against Explanation - post by Tarfia Faizullah on Harriet (2015) Natasha Trethewey on NPR's Fresh Air Essays and Research Statements

 Student Source Articles and Samples